Fourier Compressor: Frequency-Domain Visual Token Compression for Vision-Language Models: Method

 \subsection{General Architecture}

-The architecture of Fourier-VLM is illustrated in~\cref{fig:framework}.
-The original vision input is first preprocessed (e.g., resizing or cropping for images, frame extraction for videos) before entering the vision encoder.
+The overall architecture of our framework is illustrated in Figure~\ref{fig:framework}.
+The original vision input is first preprocessed (\eg, resizing or cropping for images, frame extraction for videos) before entering the vision encoder.
 The 3-channel resized image $\boldsymbol{X}^{v} \in \mathbb{R}^{r\times r\times 3}$, where $r$ represents the input resolution, is initially passed through a CNN to extract low-level features, resulting in grid image features $\hat{\boldsymbol{H}}^{v} \in \mathbb{R}^{N\times N\times h_{c}}$ where $N^2$ is the number of patches and $h_{c}$ is the output dimension of the CNN.
 These grid features are then flattened and passed through a pretrained ViT, which encodes the visual information into higher-level representations:

 where $\boldsymbol{H}^{v} \in \mathbb{R}^{N^{2}\times h_{v}}$ and $h_{v}$ is the output dimension of the vision encoder.